-For example, some students may need a ramp to enter through the front door in a wheelchair, others may need special washing facilities.
-You cannot refuse if the adjustments to your property are seen to be reasonable and where you can you should anticipate these needs and provide them in advance.
+Under the Disability Discrimination Act 1995, as amended by the DDA 2005, from 4th December 2006 you must allow reasonable adjustments to overcome barriers to access.
+For example, if a student requires a ramp to enter through the front door in a wheelchair, or needs special washing facilities you cannot refuse if the adjustments to your property are seen to be reasonable.